robotframework/HowToWriteGoodTestCases/HowToWriteGoodTestCases.rst

 Avoid sleeping
 ==============

-- Sleeping is very fragile
+- Sleeping is a very fragile way to synchronize tests.

-- Safety margins cause too long sleeps on average
+- Safety margins cause too long sleeps on average.

-- Instead of sleep, use keyword that polls has certain action occurred
+- Instead of sleeps, use keyword that polls has a certain action occurred.

-  - Should have a maximum time to wait
-  - Keyword names often starts with `Wait ...`
+  - Keyword names often starts with `Wait ...`.
+  - Should have a maximum time to wait.
-  - Possible to wrap other keywords inside `Wait Until Keyword Succeeds`__
+  - Possible to wrap other keywords inside the BuiltIn keyword `Wait Until Keyword Succeeds`__.

-- Sometimes sleeping is easiest solution
+- Sometimes sleeping is the easiest solution.

-  - Always use with care
+  - Always use with care.
-  - Never use in user keywords that are used often by tests or other keywords
+  - Never use in user keywords that are used often by tests or other keywords.

-- Can be useful in debugging to stop execution, but `Dialogs library`__ often works better for that purpose
+- Can be useful in debugging to stop execution.

+  - `Dialogs library`__ often works better.

 __ http://robotframework.org/robotframework/latest/libraries/BuiltIn.html#Wait%20Until%20Keyword%20Succeeds
 __ http://robotframework.org/robotframework/latest/libraries/Dialogs.html